Debunking Common Life Insurance Myths

-Approximately 4 in 10 households without any life insurance would have immediate trouble paying living expenses if they were to lose their primary wage earner – up from 3 in 10 households last year – according to the 2017 Insurance Barometer Study by Life Happens and LIMRA.
+Approximately one-third of households without any life insurance would have immediate trouble paying living expenses if they were to lose their primary wage earner, according to the 2018 Insurance Barometer Study by Life Happens and LIMRA.

 In honor of Life Insurance Awareness Month, here are the facts behind the most common life insurance myths.

 What is the difference between term and whole life insurance?

 It is important to note there are two common types of life insurance: term and whole.

 As the name suggests, term life insurance provides a specific death benefit and protects you for a specific period of time.
 Coverage is available in a variety of different contract periods, such as 5-year, 10-year, 20-year and 30-year increments.

 If you are alive at the end of the contract period, you or your heirs do not collect any benefits.
 If you choose to purchase additional coverage, insurers will calculate new premium that reflects the greater likelihood of mortality that comes with your increased age.

 Term life insurance is suitable for those seeking maximum coverage at the lowest possible cost for a specific period of time.
 If you have a financial obligation with a specific end date, such as a home mortgage, term life insurance might be right for you.

 In addition, cash-strapped parents who are trying to cover current living expenses while also saving for college tuition may purchase term life insurance to cover until their child’s education is complete.

 Whole life insurance, also known as permanent life insurance, provides lifelong protection.
 The full benefit amount will be paid to your heirs as long as you pay your premiums fully and on time, and as long as you do not take any loans, withdrawals or surrenders.